EmergencyBucket/WriteUp/BuckeyeCTF/Hambone.md

 ╭──────────────────────────────╮ ╭──────────────────────────────╮ ╭──────────────────────────────╮
 ac72c3ecbd95984a48a1890735da8c10 b7dd222b9addf2ab7b17778c6b8fc353 7852861c969f6738865996481438b29d
 ```
 The path's binary length is 384 and since the binary is being compared, the first step is to use binary then convert to hex befor testing the string.
 The python operator ``^`` compares the binary of two integers.
+This is the exploit we can use to guess and check bits in our path.
 Here is an example:
 ```
 11000